-(a) Subject to adjustment as provided in Section 4(b), (i) the maximum number of Shares available for issuance under the Plan shall not exceed 3,250,000 Shares and (ii) no Participant may receive under the Plan in any calendar year, (if and to the extent that any such Awards are intended to constitute Section 162(m) Compensation and denominated in Shares, Restricted Stock, RSUs, Performance Awards, Option, SARs or Other Stock-Based Awards that relate to more than 725,000 Shares.
+(a) Subject to adjustment as provided in Section 4(b), (i) the maximum number of Shares available for issuance under the Plan shall not exceed 5,250,000 Shares and (ii) no Participant may receive under the Plan in any calendar year, Restricted Stock, RSUs, Performance Awards, Option, SARs or Other Stock-Based Awards that relate to more than 725,000 Shares.
 Shares underlying Replacement Awards and Shares remaining available for grant under a plan of an acquired company or of a company with which the Company combines, appropriately adjusted to reflect the acquisition or combination transaction, shall not reduce the number of Shares remaining available for grant hereunder.
-The maximum number of Shares available for issuance under Incentive Stock Options shall be 1,800,000 and shall not be increased by operation of Section 4(b).
+The maximum number of Shares available for issuance under Incentive Stock Options shall be 2,900,000 and shall not be increased by operation of Section 4(b).